facebookresearch/fairo/locobot/README.md

     <img src="https://media.giphy.com/media/XwmXCvoGHBXBqYUdMe/giphy.gif", width="600" height="192">
 </p>

 To run the Locobot Assistant without these default behaviors, use the `--no_default_behavior` flag.
 ```
 python locobot_agent.py --no_default_behavior
 ```

-## ROS cheatsheet

-A set of commands to be run on the locobot to sanity-check basic functionalities.

-* rosrun tf view_frames - creates a PDF with the graph of the current transform tree to help identify different frames.
-These can then be used to the transformation matrices between any two frames.
-* rostopic echo <topic name> (http://wiki.ros.org/rostopic) - ros publishes a stream for each activity as topics (for example one for the raw camera stream, depth stream etc).
-This is a useful debugging command to sanity check that the basic functionalities are working on the locobot and can help identify issues like lose cables.